elemprod/lptask/README.md

 SCHED_TASK_POOL_DEF(uart_pool, sizeof(uart_data_t), 2);
 ```

-A task is allocated from the pool with the `sched_task_alloc()` function.
-The
+A task can be allocated from the pool with the `sched_task_alloc()` function.
-function returns a pointer to the allocated task or `NULL` if no unallocated
+The function returns a pointer to the allocated task or `NULL` if no unallocated
 tasks were available.

 ```c